District Technology Initiative

 Technology and Student Learning

-G Suite for Education consists of free web-based word processing, calendar, presentation, drawing, email, forms and spreadsheet programs that will soon be available for all District 401 students.
+The Google education apps that now make up "Google Workspace for Education Fundamentals" are available for all District 401 students.
 These services are entirely online and available 24/7 from any internet-connected device.

 Using these tools, students are able to work collaboratively to create, edit and share files and websites for school-related projects.
 Students in grades 3-12 are able to communicate via email with teachers and other students.